 For the past forty years, Dan has represented children with disabilities and helped them obtain appropriate special education services.
 He has advocated for children charged with disciplinary offenses, which often has resulted in raising special education issues on their behalf.
 He has attended hundreds of Individualized Education Program (IEP) meetings, conferences, and manifestation determination meetings, and filed and prosecuted numerous due process complaints.
 He has filed civil rights appeals in the United States District Court for the Middle District of Pennsylvania and the United States Court of Appeals for the Third Circuit.
 Dan has also represented many charter schools in Pennsylvania.
 In that capacity, he has drafted special education policies, run meetings, and represented the schools in due process hearings.
 He has testified as an expert on charter schools before the Pennsylvania Senate Education Committee.

 A graduate of Rutgers University School of Law, Dan began his legal career at Mid Penn Legal Services where he represented low-income individuals in landlord-tenant, family law, and consumer transactions.
-Teaching is one of Dan’s interests and he has taught many continuing education courses to other attorneys on a variety of topics in the areas of special education law, school discipline, family law, internet law, evidence, and many other areas.
+Teaching is one of Dan’s interests and he has taught many continuing education courses to other attorneys on a variety of topics in the areas of special education law, school discipline, internet law, evidence, and many other areas.

 In his spare time, Dan is a jazz guitarist, photographer, woodworker, and tai chi practitioner.
 Along with CGA colleague, Tom O’Shea, Dan is a long-time member of and contributor to the York County Bar Foundation’s “The Bar Stools,” a satirical performing troupe of attorneys that spoofs politics and the legal profession.